Winter Sanctuary: Shelter for Single Adults

 This Is Pentecost Ministries

-Host Volunteers: Come by yourself or bring your friends and family.
-Volunteers will work together to act at hosts at the Winter Sanctuary Site-only Host site in lieu of volunteers that are normally associated with the host site.
+Come by yourself or bring your friends and family.
+Volunteers will work together to act at hosts at the Winter Sanctuary on nights that we are without volunteers normally associated with the host site.
 Volunteers may assist with cooking, serving, and/or cleanup for the hot dinner or continental breakfast.
 Approximately 10-12 volunteers are needed for the dinner service (4pm-7pm) and 4 volunteers for the breakfast service (4am-7am).
-No fundraising is required by these volunteers.
-Sacramento Steps Forward will coordinate and provide the food for preparation and serving.

-In the past, the community raised all the funds to support this program.
-Last year, Sacramento County stepped in and joined the effort by providing $100,000 in gap funding.
-This year, the Sacramento Board of Supervisors pledged $260,000 to support the program for the full winter season.
-We are so thankful for their substantial investment, but we know that with an additional $75,000 in campaign funds, we can get even better housing outcomes for our Winter Sanctuary guests:
+Winter Sanctuary is a front door to connect our most vulnerable residents with essential housing and support services that can help them get on the path to self-sufficiency.
+This year, the Sacramento Board of Supervisors pledged $360,000 to support the program for the full winter season.
+We are so thankful for their substantial investment, but we know that with an additional $45,000 in campaign funds, we can get even better housing outcomes for our Winter Sanctuary guests, including:

-- Working actively with a Homeless Navigator for transitional or permanent housing referral
+- Working actively with a Homeless Navigator for transitional or permanent housing referrals

 - Transportation assistance for housing appointments